NVIDIA/DIGITS/docs/BuildTorch.md

 > NOTE: Torch support is still experimental!

-If you don't need a new version or custom build of Torch, you can still use deb packages to install the latest release.
+If you don't need a new version or custom build of Torch, you can still use Deb packages to install the latest release.
 Follow [these instructions](UbuntuInstall.md#repository-access) to gain access to the required repositories, and then use this command to install:
 ```sh
 % sudo apt-get install torch7-nv